 Statistics show that, in Australia, the vast majority of newly opened cafés fail, with 70% closing within 12 months.
 What is more, the average term of ownership of a café is between 2 and 3 years, before they are sold on to the next owners.

 Owning and running a café is a secret desire of many people – and it isn’t hard to understand why.
-Serving coffee and cake, and watching customers chat and relax from a hectic day’s shopping, seems more fulfilling than any 9-5 office job.
+Serving coffee and cake, and watching customers chat and relax from a hectic day of shopping, seems more fulfilling than any 9-5 office job.

 There is a certain warmth to a café, but the image a café evokes can be very different to the truth.
 In fact, anyone who wants to run a café needs to be prepared for a battle for survival.

-But for all the risks associated with the industry, choosing to run a café can be a hugely rewarding undertaking, both financially and personally.
+But for all the risks associated with the food and beverage industry, choosing to run a café can be a hugely rewarding undertaking, both financially and personally.
 So, what is needed to make your café a success?
 What are the pitfalls to avoid, and the advice to hold on to?

 We’ve put together an 11-point guide on how to run a café, that should start you in the right direction.